-Drew is currently VP of Investments for Meow Wolf, a B Corp start-up based in Santa Fe, NM that creates immersive arts experiences to wow.
-He also serves as Treasurer on the Board of Chimera, Meow Wolf’s educational non-profit.
+He also serves on the Board of WESST in New Mexico.
 He is a Lifetime Member of Net Impact.
 In his free time, Drew plays ultimate Frisbee anywhere he can, hikes to get lost, eats food he doesn’t recognize, and enjoys bad puns more than he should.

 Bryan Hill, Consultant, has extensive experience in financial consulting, data analysis, and investment research.
 He is passionate about impact investing and social entrepreneurship, and is excited to assist UpSpring’s clients to overcome challenges of all kinds.